vshnunaidu/Company-Analyzer/DEPLOY.md

 1. Go to [vercel.com](https://vercel.com/) and sign in with GitHub
 2. Click **"Add New Project"**
-3. Import your `company-auditor` repository
+3. Import your `company-analyzer` repository
 4. Configure the project:
    - **Framework Preset**: Next.js
    - **Root Directory**: `frontend`